 Mortgage loans.
 The Group provides mortgage loans for the purchase of real estate in both the primary and secondary markets.
 This is done through the Group's own and government lending programs, relevant lending products as described in the Group's internal normative documents, and compliance with the laws and regulations of the Republic of Kazakhstan.
 The main share of the Group's loan portfolio is represented by mortgage loans issued within the framework of state support programs, funded from the funds of quasi-state organizations.
 Valuation of real estate collateral is carried out directly by independent appraisal companies with subsequent confirmation by the Group's collateral service.
 The collateral policy and methodology of the process for working with collateral comply with the regulatory requirements of the regulator and the banking legislation of the country.
-In the process of making decisions on the solvency and creditworthiness of borrowers, an automatic check is carried out third-party loan underwriting services.
+In the process of making decisions on the solvency and creditworthiness of borrowers, an automatic check is carried out through external and internal databases.
+To do this, the results of both the Group's own and third-party credit scoring models are taken into account.
+The Group does not use third party loan underwriting services.
 Residential mortgages include only fixed rate loans secured by real estate purchases.
 When making a decision to issue a mortgage on housing, the Group takes into account the qualifications of the borrower, as well as the value of the underlying property.

 Car loans.
 When making decisions on car loans, the Group uses both evaluation and scoring systems.
 The Group provides loans for the purchase of motor vehicles both under the C2C scheme and under the B2C scheme with the participation of car dealerships.
 The decision-making process includes the use of data from credit bureaus, government databases and other sources of information.
 This allows not only to assess the financial capacity of a potential borrower, but also to evaluate the purchased vehicle.
 Machine learning models have also been introduced that analyze data about the cars themselves and sellers.
-This allows to automatically screen out applications with high potential credit risk.
+This allows to automatically screen out applications with high potential credit risk